10 Game Changing Business Proposal Ideas from Creative Business Owners

 Kevin at Blinkered does something brilliant with his proposals.
 He’s a digital strategist based near Glasgow, Scotland.

 He’s committed to making each of his proposals as personal as he can so he records a personalised introduction video for each and every client and embeds the video on the introduction page of his proposal.

 Now only does this scream “I want the job” but it shows how ‘on the ball’ he is when it comes to winning business.
 I wish more people adopted this approach.
 What’s even better is he doesn’t use an iPhone in selfie mode.
 That wouldn’t be his style.

 He gets his entire camera gear out in a mini-studio he’s created for himself and shoots it professionally.
 This is all about using your strengths to your advantage.
-He has awesome camera gear, speaks amazingly well and has a studio.
-Use it.
+He has awesome camera gear, and video editing tools speaks amazingly well and has a studio.

 Personalising the cover from Tim